Achieving the Dream of an Anonymous Internet

 March 06, 2018

 Everybody wants to achieve the dream of an anonymous internet.
 The Internet is a lot of things.
-It’s a powerful tool for research, generates billions of dollars of revenue each year, and is a fantastic place to meet people all over the world.
+It’s a powerful tool for research, generates billions of dollars each year.
+Also, a fantastic place to meet people all over the world.

 However, the Internet can be a safe place to work, play, and socialize if you know the steps to take to safeguard your privacy.
-Here is how you can search for information, use email services and social media, all while protecting your identity and safeguarding against hackers, aggressive advertising practices, and nosey government agencies.
+Here is how you can search for information, use email services and social media.
+While protecting your identity and safeguarding against hackers, advertising practices, and nosey government agencies.

 Secure Browsers and Search Engines